felipeversiane/note_maker/README.md

 - TailwindCSS
 - Typescript.

-For the backend and infra:
+For the back-end and infra:

 - Redis
 - NGINX